lab-tds/lab-tds.github.io/_pages/about.md

 <!--Cards About-->
 <div class="container mb-4">
       <p class="custom-text mt-4" style="margin: 1%">Our research focuses on Pelvic Pain and Gynecological Tumors, especially on the analysis of epidemiological, molecular, and genomic data on a large scale from endometriosis and breast and ovarian cancer.
-Broadly, we aim to generate new scientific evidences which can impact clinical practice, healthcare and public health policy.</p>
+Broadly, we aim to generate new scientific evidence that can impact clinical practice, healthcare, and public health policy.
+Join us in our pursuit of advancing knowledge and making a lasting impact on the field of women's health.</p>
 </div>

 ## Principal Investigators